manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### The best time to freeze coffee

-Since freezing essentially stops the clock, freezing at the time the coffee tastes best is, in my opinion, the best option.
-However, when the flavour is starting to fade, freezing still seems to be a good option to preserve the coffee as long as possible.
+Since freezing essentially "stops the clock", freezing at the time the coffee tastes best is, in my opinion, the best time to freeze.
+However, when the flavour is starting to fade, freezing still might be a good option to preserve the coffee as long as possible.
 At MCA we tend to freeze from 10-30 days post roast, depending on the roast level: lighter roasted coffee may benefit from a longer rest period.

 > *"There’s a bunch of literature on degassing effects, and how to test it, but so much is dependent on a) the bean and b) how it was roasted.
 7-10 days is the window for \*most\* coffees being fully degassed.
 I wait 9 days, in a temp controlled environment, bag open, then vac seal and freeze"*